BuzzHari/hp-project/Burrows-Wheeler/README.md

 ## OpenCL Burrows-Wheeler Transform.

 * OpenCL library to support BWT on GPUs.
-The Cuda and Serial implementations where used to benchmark the library.
+The Cuda and Serial implementations were used to benchmark the library.
 Credit to : https://github.com/MichaelDipperstein/bwt - Serial Implementation. https://github.com/keith-daigle/cuda-bwt  - CUDA Implementation.